noatsecure/tutorial-selinux/README.md

    * `type_transition unconfined_t htop_exec_t: process htop_t;` allows our user, labeled as type 'unconfined_t' by default in Fedora, to start the 'htop_t' process via executing a file of type 'htop_exec_t'

 ## Step 2: Installing *htop.te* as a SELinux Policy Module
 Let's now compile and install this module.
-You can use the supplied *compile-install.sh* shell script to do so:
+You can use the supplied *semodcompile* shell script to do so:

-   `$ sudo ./compile-install.sh htop.te`
+   `$ sudo ./semodcompile htop.te`

 <sub>***Note:** Compiling the module does not require root privileges but installing it does.*</sub>